 You have one chance to make a first impression.
 You can get a good haircut, spritz a lovely aftershave, and have the trendiest outfit.
 But if you don’t know how to iron a shirt, it says that you don’t know how to present yourself.

-With these fool-proof tips on ironing a shirt, you will come across sophisticated and put together.
-So, whether you’re going on a first date, going for a job interview, or just hanging out with friends, take a few minutes to iron your shirt properly.
+With these fool-proof ironing tips, you will come across as sophisticated and put-together.
+Whether you’re going on a first date, attending a job interview, or just hanging out with friends, take a few minutes to iron your shirt correctly.

 The Benefits of Ironing Your Shirt

 The best part about ironing is watching TV in the background.
 But there are other benefits as well.

 - Your shirt looks better: Smoothing out wrinkles gives your shirt a fresh, clean, and unworn look.